 Deficiency: A deficiency is defined as a lack of required documentation.
-A list of deficiencies shall be created if the submission is incomplete, unclear, or non-responsive.
-Failure to adequately provide a required written response or the necessary public documentation expected by the Commission in the submission shall result in a deficiency.
+A list of deficiencies shall be created if the hurricane or flood model submission is incomplete, unclear, or non-responsive.
+Failure to adequately provide a required written response or the necessary public documentation expected by the Commission in the hurricane or flood model submission shall result in a deficiency.
 If necessary, the Commission will attempt to further clarify its expectations by providing additional comments or instructions with the deficiency so that the modeling organization is fully aware of what is expected and will have a reasonable opportunity to correct the deficiency.
 The Commission shall determine the appropriate time frame for correcting deficiencies.
 Failure to correct the deficiency within the time frame specified shall result in the termination of the review process.
 The Commission Chair has the discretion to extend the time frame for a modeling organization correcting deficiencies if unusual circumstances are involved.

-Issue: Issues are related to the operation and theoretical soundness of the model.
+Issue: Issues are related to the operation and theoretical soundness of the hurricane or flood model.
 Issues should not require a modeling organization to submit additional public documentation that is not required of all modeling organizations.
-Issues shall be addressed by the modeling organization with the Professional Team during the on-site review as well as with the Commission when the modeling organization presents the model to the Commission for acceptability.
+Issues shall be addressed by the modeling organization with the Professional Team during the on-site review as well as with the Commission when the modeling organization presents the hurricane or flood model to the Commission for acceptability.
 Should the nature of an issue be such that the Commission feels public documentation is needed, then the documentation shall be added to the disclosure requirements and required of all modeling organizations.
-Otherwise, some modeling organizations might be put in an awkward position and vulnerable to making more information about their model public than other modeling organizations thus resulting in a competitive disadvantage.
-[See Principle #11: The Commission’s review process of models or methods shall not restrict competition in the catastrophe modeling industry or thwart innovation in that industry.]
+Otherwise, some modeling organizations might be put in an awkward position and vulnerable to making more information about their hurricane or flood model public than other modeling organizations thus resulting in a competitive disadvantage.
+[See Principle #12: The Commission’s review process of models or methods shall not restrict competition in the catastrophe modeling industry or thwart innovation in that industry.]

-In conducting the meeting to review the modeling organization submissions, the Commission Chair will take up one modeling organization submission at a time as indicated on the agenda for the meeting.
-The Commission Chair will take up each standard grouping and consider all the responses provided under the standard including the modeling organization’s response to compliance with the standard, the information provided in the disclosures, any response provided to the audit requirements, and the completeness of the forms.
+In conducting the meeting to review the modeling organization hurricane or flood model submissions, the Commission Chair will take up one modeling organization hurricane or flood model submission at a time as indicated on the agenda for the meeting.
+The Commission Chair will take up each hurricane or flood standard grouping and consider all the responses provided under the hurricane or flood standard including the modeling organization’s response to compliance with the hurricane or flood standard, the information provided in the disclosures, any response provided to the audit requirements, and the completeness of the forms.